Title

 The Amendments to the Insurance Code in the Philippines introduce changes to insurance regulations, including the collection of fees for licenses, certificates, and annual statements, as well as penalties for violations, with the Commissioner's expenses funded by these fees and the Insurance Fund.

-According to Section 12, the beneficiary’s interest in a life insurance policy shall be forfeited if the beneficiary is the principal, accomplice, or accessory in willfully bringing about the death of the insured.
-The proceeds then go to the nearest relative of the insured, if not otherwise disqualified.
+The beneficiary’s interest is forfeited when the beneficiary is the principal, accomplice, or accessory in willfully bringing about the death of the insured; then the nearest relative of the insured receives the proceeds if not otherwise disqualified.

 Analyze Cases Smarter, Faster